EliahKagan/embed-encode/why.md

 rounding error, is that:

 - Encoding a block of raw binary float32 values in Base64 is more compact than writing them out as a JSON array of numbers.
-As a JSON array, of numbers, each digit takes up a whole byte even though there are only 10 possible digits, and extra space is taken up by commas and newlines.
+As a JSON array of numbers, each digit takes up a whole byte even though there are only 10 possible digits, and extra space is taken up by commas and newlines.
 This may require less data to be transferred.

 - The computations to encode and decode Base64 should require less processing than those to convert between decimal and binary.